Unit: Molecular Genetics of Bunyaviridae

 Recombinant antigen for serological diagnosis

 Several Bunyaviruses replicate poorly in cell cultures (Hantavirus) or they must be handled in a high security level laboratory (Crimean-Congo hemorrhagic fever virus).
 During infection with Bunyaviruses, the nucleorprotein N is the major antigen which induces a strong humoral response.
-We developped an ELISA to detect antibodies using a recombinant form of Puumala hantavirus nucleoprotein.
-This antigen allows the diagnosis of this non fatal hemorrhagic fever which circulates in the North and Est of France as well as the detect viral infections in bank voles, the rodents carrying the virus.
+We developed an ELISA to detect antibodies using a recombinant form of Puumala hantavirus nucleoprotein.
+This antigen allows the diagnosis of this non fatal hemorrhagic fever which circulates in the North and Est of France as well as to detect viral infections in bank voles, the rodents carrying the virus.

-Photo: Fig 1.
+Fig 1.
 The RVFV NSs protein forming a nuclear filament in infected Vero cells

 Keywords: hemorrhagic fever, arbovirus, zoonosis, hantavirus, pathogenesis